Procurement & RFPs

 - Doing Business with Tri-Valley Transit

-Tri-Valley Transit, Inc. (TVT), formerly Addison County Transit Resources, Inc. (ACTR), located in Middlebury, Vermont and Stagecoach Transportation Services, Inc. (STSI), located in Randolph, Vermont, are non-profit corporations providing public transit services in Chittenden, Rutland, Orange, Windsor and Addison Counties in Vermont.
+Tri-Valley Transit, Inc. (TVT), formerly Addison County Transit Resources, Inc. (ACTR), located in Middlebury, Vermont and Stagecoach Transportation Services, Inc. (STSI), located in Randolph, Vermont, is a non-profit corporation providing public transit services in Chittenden, Rutland, Orange, Windsor and Addison Counties in Vermont.
 The company’s procurement office is located at the ACTR office in Middlebury, Vermont.
 Both agencies provide the full range of rural transit and paratransit services.